m0xpd/EUCLIDplus/README.md

 If you're looking for a module where you just dial in parameters and out pops a Euclidean Rhythm, this isn't for you.
 However, if you're interested in working with a creative platform on which you can explore possibilities in rhythm generation - and be open to the surprises which pop out along the way - EUCLID+ might be for you.

-EUCLID+ divides the applied clock signal by any integer clock division (up to 30 counts) making EUCLID+ useful as a voltage-controlled hardware clock divider.
+EUCLID+ divides an applied clock signal by any integer clock division (up to 30 counts) making EUCLID+ useful as a voltage-controlled hardware clock divider.
 The start of the clock divide cycle can be reset manually, using the RESET pushbutton, or by CV control via the Reset input.

 EUCLID+ includes an integral VCO, which can serve as a voltage controlled clock multiplier.
 Signals from the clock divider and clock multiplier are available for external use on the DIVIDE and MULT outputs.